 Massaging the scalp when shampooing helps to tone the hair.

-On the other hand massage the scalpbefore shampooing, is excellent for stimulating irrigation and toning hair.
+On the other hand massage the scalp, before shampooing, is excellent for stimulating irrigation and toning hair.

 The best shampoos are not necessarily those that lather the most.

-Response: TRUE.
+Answer: TRUE.
 As a general rule, the gentler shampoos are, the less they lather and the less likely they are to leave hair split and brittle.
 This doesn't mean they don't wash: lather is a sign of aggressiveness rather than cleanliness.

 Washing your hair too often causes it to become greasy or fall out more.